xrdocs/ncs5500/_tutorials/coexistence-between-bfd-over-bundle-and-bfd-over-logical-bundle.md

   - The feature is supported from IOS-XR 741.
   - It is supported on all the platforms including **NCS 540**, **NCS 560** and **NCS 5500** (including systems based on J2).
   - Support for two modes: Inherit and Logical
+  - Supported for BFD v4 and v6 sessions

 ## Inherit and Logical Modes of Operation([Reference](https://kxiwq67737.lithium.com/t5/service-providers-documents/bfd-on-crs/ta-p/3154501))